grnet/apimas/docs/drf_adapter.rst

         }
     }

-Given that specification, you have to create the corresponding django-model on your ``models.py`` file.
+Given the specification above, you have to create the corresponding django-model in the project's ``models.py`` file.

 .. code-block:: python